 I thank the Minister.
 Has Deputy Duncan Smith green fingers?

 Kind of, yes.
 I am certainly a nature lover.
 I am a committed angler and like other Deputies and many people throughout the country I have seen a silver lining in this pandemic by enjoying nature and in being allowed to enjoy nature more than we usually are.

-I shall front load my contribution with some questions and I would appreciate a written response from the Minister to anything she does not get to reply to here.
+I will front-load my contribution with some questions and I would appreciate a written response from the Minister to anything she does not get to reply to here.

 I wish to raise again a matter that was raised last week which is the raptor buzzard deaths at Timoleague.
 The deaths occurred in December but we were only made aware of them recently.
 This is only the latest incident.
 It happens in Wicklow, but is also happening up and down the west coast from Donegal down to Cork in particular.
 Our birds of prey and our raptors are being targeted.
 The majesty of these birds and what they bring to tourism and to the variety of our nature offering cannot be quantified.
 It almost hurts more when one sees this happening.
 It is an awful crime against nature.
 Does the Minister support conservationists' calls for setting up a wildlife crimes unit?
 If not, does the Minister have a better idea for how to tackle these crimes?
 There are very few crimes against nature more wounding than seeing the deliberate poisoning of our birds of prey and our raptors.